National Institutes of Health

 - The primary NIH organization for research on Folic Acid is the NIH Office of Dietary Supplements

 Folic acid is a B vitamin.
 It helps the body make healthy new cells.
 Everyone needs folic acid.
 For women who may get pregnant, it is really important.
-When a woman has enough folic acid in her body before and during pregnancy, it can prevent major birth defects of her baby's brain or spine.
+Getting enough folic acid before and during pregnancy can prevent major birth defects of her baby's brain or spine.